 Some cards, particularly hotel or airline cards, might use a different formula.
 So before you decide which card you’re going to apply for, understand the value of the points you’ll be earning.

-Calculating the Value of a Rewards Card
+Calculating the Value of Rewards

 - Determine the number of points you earn per dollar.
 Some cards offer different amounts for different categories.